itisianpetts/itisianpetts/README.md

 - 🌱 I’m currently looking for ...
 A Junior Web Development Job

-- 👀 I’m interested in Javascript / Web Development
+- 👀 I’m interested in Javascript & React / Web Development

 - 🌱 I’m currently learning ...
-React and Vue
+React(Next & Gatsby) and Vue

 - 💞️ I’m looking to collaborate on ...
 Anything and Everything